 Smarter Use of Resources and Skills

 For more complex processes, or where custom coding is needed, these low-code app development platforms ensure a seamless way for departments to collaborate, build, and deploy applications.
 Building a functional prototype of a complex application provides a living set of requirements to the IT team for further development.
 The prototype can help you set expectations and ensure that the final product delivers on your vision.

-Organizations choosing no-code platforms are better utilizing their IT departments so highly trained software development resources can focus on critical projects.
+Organizations choosing no-code platforms are better at utilizing their IT departments so highly trained software development resources can focus on critical projects.
 As a result, they are enjoying increased productivity at an overall lower cost.

-The Risks of Low-Code/No-Code Revolution
+The Risks of Low-Code and No-Code Platforms

 No Chance for Customization